fatihcirakoglu/graphwalker-selenium-model-based-testing/README.md

 # graphwalker-selenium-model-based-testing
 Demonstration  of Model Based testing with Graphwalker and Selenium

-- This project tests https://www.pazarama.com/ with 4 test cases using Grapwlker and Selenium frameworks with the help of model based testing.
+- This project tests https://www.pazarama.com/ with 4 test cases using Graphwalker and Selenium frameworks with the help of model based testing.

 1. PazaramaLoginLogout